MichelleRS/onboarding-magic-8-ball/README.md

 ## Workflow

--   Plan project in README.md
+-   Plan project in README.md [complete]
 -   Build HTML and center with CSS
 -   2+ commits for event listener and show/hide logic
 -   Remove console.log statements